Digital Banking Safety, Awareness and Protection

 We have transaction monitoring services enabled on bill payments, wire transfers, ACH files for suspect fraud detection of anomalies from your normal activity.

-Access the Company Administration menu option in BOB to immediately remove any terminated employees or others that no longer need online banking access to reduce risk exposure.
+Access the Company Administration menu option in BOB to immediately remove any terminated employees or others that no longer need digital banking access to reduce risk exposure.
 Contact us at 301-620-1400 for further assistance.

 Business/Personal Computer Controls